-What Can a Handyman Do in Maui in Maui County, Hawaii?
+What Can a Handyman Do Without a License in Maui in Maui County, Hawaii?

 In Maui (Maui County), most paid “handyman” work falls under Hawaii’s contractor licensing law unless it qualifies for the state’s small-job exemption (generally, jobs at or below a set dollar cap, including labor and materials).
 Even when exempt from a contractor license, you can’t perform work that requires a separate state trade license (electrical/plumbing, etc.), and many common repairs still require County building permits depending on scope.